Miss Shampoo: Music

 The film's theme song "Just Do You" was composed and performed by Daniel Hong's band Nine One One.
 The song faced online backlash for its lyrics containing sexual innuendos, and the film's release coincided with the resurgence of the #MeToo movement in Taiwan, (Note: The #MeToo movement resurged in Taiwan in May 2023 when a politician publicly accused a film director of sexual molestation, prompting numerous politicians and entertainers to disclose allegations of sexual harassment and assault starting in June 2023.) prompting lead actor and composer Daniel Hong to publicly apologize.
 The film also featured Michael Shih's 1995 song "Good-Bye My Dear Almost Lover".
 Giddens Ko became aware of this song when Shih performed it in a live cover on Nasi Li's YouTube channel, leading him to reach out to Shih to rearrange it for piano for use in the film.
 Shih's song was also used as the background music of the film's trailer.
-"Red Scarf" (如果可以), the theme song from Ko's Till We Meet Again, and "Loyal Valiant Rakuten" (勇敢樂天), the fight song of Rakuten Monkeys, were both included as Easter eggs.
+"Red Scarf", the theme song from Ko's Till We Meet Again, and "Loyal Valiant Rakuten" (勇敢樂天), the fight song of Rakuten Monkeys, were both included as Easter eggs.